The Center for the Biology of Chronic Disease (CBCD)

 Latent Viruses Cause Most Major Diseases

 Look at the cover of Dr. Hanan Polansky’s Purple book.
 On the left you see the human DNA.
-On the right, you see the foreign DNA.
-In the middle, in a shape of a sphere, you see the scarce genetic material being attracted by the foreign DNA.
+On the right, you see the viral DNA.
+In the middle, in a shape of a sphere, you see the scarce genetic resource being attracted by the viral DNA.
 You don’t have to read the book to understand microcompetition.
 Just study the cover.
 Sometimes, you can judge a book by its cover!

 Dr. Hanan Polansky’s discovery has important implications.
-It suggests that we can cure and even prevent major diseases by targeting the foreign DNA fragments in the human body.
+It suggests that we can cure and even prevent major diseases by targeting the viral N-boxes in the human body.

 “Even if only a portion of the author’s thesis is correct, it would establish wholly new insights into the pathogenesis of chronic disease states, and would have significant implications for treatment and/or prevention.” – Kim E. Barrett, PhD

 “(The book) would serve as a great teaching tool for graduate students.
 I believe that this book will provide for an excellent starting ground for new scientists to tackle the world of chronic diseases.” – Afshin Beheshti, PhD, The Forsyth Institute

 “Although well written, the text is not for the timid or the novice.
 It will, however be very useful for scientists considering broad, comprehensive funding initiatives, and may be of interest to seminar groups studying disease origins.
 Overall, for scientists who can think ‘outside the box,’ this is a fascinating series of thoughts on the origin of chronic diseases.” – Marschall S. Runge, MD, PhD, University of North Carolina